Source: Text – Izabela Sobańska-Klekowska, Photographs – Asia Sidorowicz, Video – Marcin Bocian

 where a memorial ceremony took place in memory of the victims of the Częstochowa Ghetto.

-Artistic performance by Adam Klocek, cellist and Managing Director of the Bronisław Huberman Częstochowa Philharmonic.
+performed by Adam Klocek, Director of the Bronisław Huberman Częstochowa Philharmonic.

 Follow us on facebook